 GrassTrack is free software supplied with the GrassMaster Pro.
 It is also available as a free download from the Novel Ways website (http://novel.co.nz/downloads.html).
-To install GrassTrack on your computer, insert the CD and start the setup file (or open the downloaded file) and follow the steps in the installation wizard.
+To install GrassTrack on your computer, insert the USB flash drive and start the setup file (or open the downloaded file) and follow the steps in the installation wizard.